Setting limits on blazar-boosted dark matter with xenon-based detectors: From source to Earth

 where $Q^2$ is the squared momentum transfer and $\Lambda \simeq 0.84\,\text{GeV}$ for the proton.
 While ideally we would use a form factor derived from the weak charge distribution, accurate measurements of this would require precise neutrino-proton scattering data, which is not currently available.
+In our kinematic regime the momentum transfer is much smaller than $\Lambda$, so $G_D(Q^2)\approx 1$ and the dipole form factor introduces no relevant energy dependence.

 For interactions with heavy nuclei in xenon detectors, we use the standard Helm form factor, which accounts for the spatial distribution of nucleons within the nucleus and is the established choice for xenon-based dark matter experiments~\cite{Lewin:1995rx,Baxter:2021pqo}.